Ear Tubes

 Ventilation Using Ear Tubes

-Ear tubes equalize pressure in your ear with air pressure outside your body, and allow for drainage.
-They are most commonly used in children with one of the following conditions:
+Small ear tubes are used to equalize pressure in the middle ear and allow fluid to drain.
+They are most commonly recommended for children with one of the following conditions: